medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ###### CorrelationInformation - ExpectedResponseDateTime

-ExpectedResponseDateTime expresses the expected maximum time until an SBDH response is received.
+ExpectedResponseDateTime expresses the expected maximum time until an ehmiSbdhresponse is received.
 In the Production Pilot this is a 10 min response time, i.e. RequestingDocumentCreationDateTime + 10 min

     <CorrelationInformation>
         …